gabe-husain/obsidian-blog-starter/README.md

 # Obsidian Blog Starter

+> [!important]
+> The fastest way to get started is by running the setup script:
+> ```bash
+> ./setup.sh
+> ```
+> Before running the script:
+> - Make sure you have Node.js 18.17+ and Git installed
+> - Clone this repository and navigate to its directory
+> - Make the script executable with `chmod +x setup.sh`
+>
+> After running the script:
+> - Your `.env` file will be configured with your settings
+> - Dependencies will be installed automatically
+> - A `content` directory will be created for your markdown files
+> - You'll be ready to start the development server with `npm run dev` or `yarn dev`

 Yo, this is a quick way to turn your Obsidian vault into a sick website using Next.js.
 Built this because I wanted my notes to be shareable and I figure you might too.

 Made with Claude 3.5 Sonnet and Trae because why reinvent the wheel when you can build on top of it?